 Patterson Belknap’s White Collar Defense and Investigations Group includes five former federal prosecutors and the former Attorney General of the State of New Jersey, all of whom have extensive trial and litigation experience.
-The Group represents corporations and individuals in cases involving allegations of securities fraud, health care fraud, antitrust violations, tax fraud, and violations the Foreign Corrupt Practices Act (FCPA).
+The Group represents corporations and individuals in cases involving allegations of securities fraud, health care fraud, antitrust violations, tax fraud, and violations of the Foreign Corrupt Practices Act (FCPA).
 The Group is known for fighting aggressively on behalf of clients, even in the face of threatened prosecutions and regulatory actions.
 Our aggressive approach has resulted in the termination of federal and state investigations without charges or penalties.

 Our representations often include complex civil litigations that arise out of internal investigations and Government scrutiny.
 In these cases, our team is able to leverage our significant litigation and trial experience to achieve the best results for our clients.
 When litigation arises, our attorneys have the experience and know-how to aggressively and effectively defend our clients.

 Our team and its members are recognized as leaders in the field.
 U.S. News-Best Lawyers® ranked our practice among the top both nationally and in New York in its “Best Law Firms” survey based on client and peer review.
-In addition, team member Daniel Ruzumna is recognized in Chambers USA in the area of white-collar criminal defense and named a "Future Star" in Benchmark Litigation.
+In addition, team members Daniel Ruzumna and Josh Goldberg are recognized in Chambers USA in the area of white-collar criminal defense.
+Mr. Ruzumna is also named a "Litigation Star" by Euromoney Institutional Investor PLC’s Benchmark Litigation.

 Daniel S. Ruzumna spent six years working at the United States Attorney's Office for the Southern District of New York, where he last served as Acting Chief of the Major Crimes Unit, a unit of more than 20 federal prosecutors dedicated to investigating and prosecuting economic crimes and financial frauds.
 Dan focuses his practice on white collar criminal defense and related regulatory proceedings and internal investigations.
 He has represented corporations and corporate executives in many recent high-profile criminal and regulatory investigations involving alleged violations of the securities laws, antitrust laws, tax laws, and the Foreign Corrupt Practices Act (FCPA).